The first installation of our celebration of the 79th birthday of Bob Dylan today, May 24, 2020

 So we backed him up at Farm Aid and it went really well.
 And then afterwards in the trailer, Bob came back and said, “Hey, what would you think of doing a tour?
 I’ve got a tour of Australia I want to do, and what would you guys think of doing that?”
 And we’d all been huge Dylan fans, and we were very intrigued by the idea of playing with Bob.
 So off we went.
 And that went on for two years.
 We’d do part of it and then more would get added on, and then more would get added on.
 We really did the world with Bob Dylan.

 If you’re going to play with Bob, it’s a little like playing with a jazz artist.
 They improvise.
-And in those days he would improvise.
-Or maybe he’d do a song jut with Benmont [Tench, Heartbreakers keyboardist] .
-He’d throw out an obscure song, like an Inkspots song.
-And none of us knew it, except for Benmont.
+And he would improvise then.
+He’d throw out an obscure song, like an Inkspots song, that nobody knew.
+Nobody except for Benmont, of course!”
 [Laughs]

 He had a lot of material.
 Some nights we’d do a different show.
 Every night we’d do something we hadn’t done.
 It wasn’t like I had never heard anyone say how hard it is to play with Bob because he’s so erratic.
 But he wasn’t.
 He was professional.
 He knew what the show was going to be, and we usually knew what the show was going to be.